getsentry/hackweek-automotive/IMPLEMENTATION_PLAN.md

 4. CarBuddy application reads configuration on startup

 ### 2.3 Factory Provisioning Process
-CarBuddy devices are factory-provisioned during manufacturing with a comprehensive setup process:
+CarBuddy devices are factory-provisioned using the official pi-gen image builder:

 **Python Environment Setup:**
 - Use system Python 3.11.2 (no upgrade needed)